nazarigue/freshHugo/content/case/Viveo-health.md

 ## Challenge

-While providing fast, high-quality healthcare for employees of different companies Viveo team arranges communication across different languages – Latvian, Lithuanian, Estonian, German, Spanish, Portugese, Japanese and Russian languages.
+While providing fast, high-quality healthcare for employees of different companies Viveo team arranges communication across different languages – **Latvian, Lithuanian, Estonian, German, Spanish, Portugese, Japanese and Russian languages**.
 Started from Estonia, international expansion became very important very quickly for Viveo together with the need to manage multilingual content in the most efficient way.
 Going global comes with its hurdles, languages and localisation is one of the main obstacles.
 Viveo team wants to optimize localization processes and costs on translating content.